How to Have RM1 Million by the Time You’re 65

 If you start investing in a portfolio returning 6% per annum at 25 years old, you will need to invest only RM490 per month to get to RM1 million by age 65.
 If you wait until you’re 35 to start saving monthly, you will need to save more than double that amount.
 If you want until you’re 45, you’re looking at saving more than RM2,000 per month.

 By saving and investing early, you can put less towards your retirement in the long term.
-By saving RM490 every month for 40 years, you only have to invest RM235,200 over that 40-year period, whereas if you waited until you were 55 to start saving for retirement, and you invest RM5,404 each month for 10 years, you are putting in RM648,480.
+By saving RM490 every month for 40 years, you only have to invest RM235,295 over that 40-year period.
+Whereas if you waited until you were 55 to start saving for retirement, and you invested RM5,404 each month for 10 years, you would have to put in RM648,475.
 In short, saving earlier even saves you money in the long term.

 Compound interest really is that powerful.

 The takeaways here are 1) you need to save as early as possible and as consistently as possible, and 2) you need to invest those savings.
-The longer you put off saving and investing, the less time compound interest can do the work for you to get to RM1 million, and your retirement will be that much more expensive for you.
+The longer you put off saving and investing, the less time you have for compound interest to do the work for you to get to RM1 million, and your retirement will be that much more expensive for you.

 So how do we make sure we save and invest consistently?